Release Notes and Assets

 Kyverno uses the Semantic Versioning scheme.
 Kyverno v1.0.0 was released in December 2019.
 This project follows a given version number MAJOR.MINOR.PATCH.

 Minor releases contain features, enhancements, and fixes that are introduced in a backwards-compatible manner.
-Since Kyverno is a fast growing project, but is a critical component of the Kubernetes control plane, having a major release approximately every three months helps balance speed and stability.
+Since Kyverno is a fast growing project, but is a critical component of the Kubernetes control plane, having a major release approximately every few months helps balance speed and stability.
+Vulnerabilities scored as either medium or low will be included in minor releases unless they coincide with an existing patch release.

 - Roughly every 3 months

-Patch releases are for backwards-compatible bug fixes.
-Typically only critical fixes are picked for patch releases.
+Patch releases are for backwards-compatible bug fixes, very minor enhancements which do not impact stability or compatibility, or critical or high security vulnerabilities.
+Typically only critical fixes are selected for patch releases.

 - When critical fixes are required, or roughly each month